 John, on the other hand, is more than capable of meeting these targets and even outperforming Jane, but doesn’t have the same consistent results.
 John receives all the same instructions as Jane, he always participates in the operations meetings and team activities, but you just can’t figure out why his performance is inconsistent.

 Last month, you sat down with John and told him he was a star and you value him as an employee.
 Everything was great after that meeting; he quickly moved to the head of the pack in terms of performance, but now it has tapered off again.

 Have you ever been in a situation at work where you just can’t figure out what motivates someone?

-Have you been in this situation?
-By all accounts, it sounds like you are committed to your team, you want to ensure the employees are engaged and supported, and care about their success.
+By all accounts, it sounds like you are committed to your team, you want to ensure the employees are engaged and supported and care about their success.
 So why is John not performing consistently?

 John and Jane are motivated differently, and you have fallen into the one-size-fits-all leadership approach.
 Each of these employees requires a different method of appreciation to motivate them.

 “The highest driver of engagement in whether workers feel their managers are genuinely interested in their well-being”.
 How can employees be appreciated if you are not recognizing them in their language?
 Gary Chapman and Paul White discuss this very topic in The 5 Languages of Appreciation in the Workplace.